sjbennett123/polarlarp/content/camps/camp_sequanota.md

 ## Nearby Car Repair

-Most places are closed on the weekends nearby here, your best bet for weekend service is the Walmart, but there is also a NAPA Auto Parts in Ligonier
+Most places are closed on the weekends nearby , your best bet for weekend service is the Walmart, but there is also a NAPA Auto Parts in Ligonier.

-### Walmart
+Walmart

 - **Address**: 2028 N Ctr Ave, Somerset, PA 15501
+- **Phone**:
 - **Hours**: 6am - 11pm
 - **Distance from Camp**: 18 min (11.5 miles)
+-

-### NAPA Auto Parts in Ligonier
+NAPA Auto Parts in Ligonier

 - **Address**: 324 E Main St, Ligonier, PA 15658
 - **Hours**: